This is a sponsored post written by the Canada Deposit Insurance Corporation. This has been reviewed and approved by Moneywehave.com

 So you have several financial products in one or more member banks.
 Now you want to know how much of your money is safe?
 No problem.
 CDIC has an online estimator to help you calculate your coverage.
 Try it out!

 Now that you’ve learned a little about CDIC and deposit insurance, you’ll be better informed when making financial decisions for yourself and your family.
-CDIC has created a fun, 5-minute trivia game so you can test your knowledge and learn even more.
-You can also follow them on Twitter for more coverage info, helpful tools and videos.
+You can follow CDIC on Twitter, Facebook and LinkedIn for more coverage info, helpful tools and videos.
 Happy saving!